If you’re searching for your next pair of shoes (or looking for your first ever pair), keep reading! You’ve come to the right place.

 What Are The Most Comfortable Volleyball Shoes?

-Having worn the Asics Sky Elite FF shoes, I would submit these as the most comfortable volleyball shoe because of how well she shoe locks the heel down.
+Having worn the Asics Sky Elite FF shoes, I can confidently say that these are the most comfortable volleyball shoes I’ve worn.

 How Should Volleyball Shoes Fit?

-Volleyball shoes should fit snug around your foot, without too much looseness around the heel.
+Volleyball shoes should fit snug around your foot, without letting your heel slide around as you’re taking steps.

 They shouldn’t be too tight around the sides of your feet, which can cause discomfort after long games.

-I’ve included information about which shoes fit well for people with wide feet in each of the above write-ups.
+I’ve included information about which shoes fit well for people with wide feet in the above write-ups.

 But if your heart’s set on the look of a certain shoe that isn’t ideal for wide feet, I’d suggest buying half a size higher than normal.